apache/incubator-edgent-website/site/docs/faq.md

 ## What type of analytics can be done with Apache Edgent?

-The core Edgent APIs makes it easy to incorporate any analytics you want into the stream processing graph.
-Its trivial to create windows and trigger aggregation functions you supply.
+The core Edgent APIs make it easy to incorporate any analytics you want into the stream processing graph.
+It's trivial to create windows and trigger aggregation functions you supply.
 It's trivial to specify whatever filtering and transformation functions you want to supply.
 The functions you supply can use existing libraries.

 Edgent comes with some initial analytics for aggregation and filtering that you may find useful.
 It uses Apache Common Math to provide simple analytics aimed at device sensors.
 In the future, Edgent will include more analytics, either exposing more functionality from Apache Common Math, other libraries or hand-coded analytics.